NYC Renter Guide

 Gather Your Documents

-You'll typically need a government-issued ID, proof of income (pay stubs, offer letter, or tax returns), and bank statements from the last 2–3 months.
+You'll typically need a government-issued ID, proof of income (pay stubs, offer letter, or tax returns), bank statements, and details about the apartment you're applying for.

 Submit Your Application